-The first step in recovering from a tragedy such as gun violence is to make sure you provide for your own basic needs: safety, water, food, shelter, and rest.
+The first step in recovering from a disaster is to make sure you provide for your own basic needs: water, food, shelter, clothing, and rest.
 You must help yourself in order to help others.
 So instead of letting your body go during a crisis, be as committed as possible to staying well hydrated, eating properly, moving and exercising regularly, and getting sufficient rest and sleep.
 At the beginning of traumatic stress recovery, we almost always struggle with meeting our basic needs and taking necessary steps to create stability.
 As you encounter struggles along the path of recovery, think in terms of your "hierarchy of needs," taking care of first things first.